ifm/developerportal/v1.4.32/_sources/ODS/OccupancyGrid/occupancy_grid.md.txt

 ```
 #### Occupancy grid transformation example

-By default the parsed occupancy grid is oriented is such a way that:
+By default the parsed occupancy grid is oriented in such a way that:

 + (pixel coordinates) rows correspond to Y-coordinates in the ODS coordinates system
 + (pixel coordinates) columns correspond to X-coordinates in the ODS coordinates system